 2. Oztent Gecko and Goanna Stretchers

 Last year we started lumping these 3 stretchers together because really, they are the same quality design, just with different dimensions.
-What sets these stretchers apart is their padded upper which insulates better than single skin stretchers.
-This combined with durable 600D fabrics and a strong powder coated, easy fold steel frame make the Oztent Stretchers a go-to choice for outback travellers.
+What sets these stretchers apart is their padded upper which insulates better than those with a single skin sling.
+This, combined with a durable 600D fabric, and a strong 25mm square tubed, easy-fold steel frame, make the Oztent Stretchers a firm favourite with outback travellers.

 These stretchers come with a few added extras such as storage pockets on the side and an under-bed gear hammock.
-There are no bars for your feet to kick across the ends and they have a 150kg weight rating.
-As with most double stretchers, the queen does feature a bar down the middle for necessary structural support, but if you add a couple of mattresses you can still snuggle with your partner without the bar digging in.
+There are no bars for your feet to kick across the ends, and they have a 150kg weight rating.
+As with most double stretchers, the Queen does feature a bar down the middle for necessary structural support, but if you add a couple of mattresses you can still snuggle with your partner without the bar digging in.

 About the writer...